 ORDER BY 1,2;

-The above ‘works’ because when the query is sent to the Teradata system, the SQL is effectively changed to use view DBC.TablesV_SZ (and not DBC.TablesV as coded).
-It is this view which uses the new table DBC.Zones to filter the returned data.
+The above ‘works’ because when the query is sent to the Teradata system, the SQL is effectively changed to view DBC.TablesV_SZ (and not DBC.TablesV as coded).
+It is this view that uses the new table DBC.Zones to filter the returned data.

 There are two things to note about this mechanism: